GLOBAL MARKETS-Asian shares slip as new U.S. political worries sour mood

 The news came just days after following the recent departure of two key officials, former Secretary of State Rex Tillerson and top economic advisor Gary Cohn, from the Trump administration.

-Together with the report earlier this week that Trump is seeking to impose tariffs on up to $60 billion of Chinese imports, they cemented investor concerns that the administration is increasingly leaning towards protectionism.
+The developments, together with the report earlier this week that Trump is seeking to impose tariffs on up to $60 billion of Chinese imports, cemented investor concerns that the administration is increasingly leaning towards protectionism.

-“Trade frictions look set to grow.
-The next week could see more details of Trump’s tariff plans on China, and there will likely be sectors that fall to victim,” said Norihiro Fujito, senior investment strategist at Mitsubishi UFJ Morgan Stanley.
+White House trade adviser Peter Navarro has said that Trump would in coming weeks get options to address China’s “theft and forced transfer” of American intellectual property as part of the investigation under Section 301.

-Already shares of steelmakers have been battered since Trump announced tariffs on steel and aluminium exports.
+“The key here is whether the main battle ground of the trade war will reach IT digital products.
+In this sector, there is division of labour in the supply chain, with each country having specialised products,” said Hiroshi Watanabe, economist at Sony Financial Holding.

 Fears that the tariffs could disrupt synchronised global growth dwarfed recent strong economic data, including a fall in U.S. jobless claims.